 |Check Google NLP||Yes||No|

-The Allintitle’s $100 monthly plan gives you 100,000 keyword credits, the same amount as WriterZen’s $99 agency plan.
-The Agency plan gives you more features like Topic Research which Allintitle.co currently does not have.
+The Allintitle’s Lite plan costs $49/month and provides 30,000 keyword tokens, the same amount as WriterZen’s Plus plan ($199/month).
+The Plus plan of WriterZen offers more features like Topic Research which Allintitle.co currently does not have.

 Is WriterZen cost worth the risk?

 Well, it depends on your use cases.
-Other top keyword research tools indeed come up with many features like Rank Tracking and Backlinks Analysis.
+Other top keyword research tools come up with features like Rank Tracking and Backlinks Analysis.
 But, for just $39 per month on WriterZen, not only do you get to use these four main modules on WriterZen…

 - Topic Research